RickWeber/100-days-of-code/r1-log.md

 strong a word, but I'm actually pulling the code into the REPL, so it's a whole lot better than what I had at the start of the week!

+### R1D11 - 2020-08-08

+As long as everyone's PPF sums to the same number, I should be able to induce gains from specialization by making the default trade be one day's productivity from one agent for one day's productivity form the other.
+Although, I'm not sure how to update agent behavior in that case...
+Not without making a lot more complexity.

+Okay, here's what I've done today (might do more later): created two trade methods: the random trade I had built into trade() and a trade of one day's work in either direction.
+Those are called after finding a partner.
+The code is at least a bit more modular now.

+I've also got a method to increment the production plan, but it's not really saving much.
+I wonder if I should make it take the trading partner as input, calculate tradeoffs, then update both agents appropriately.
+That could make it useful for the day_trade method.

+The model is simple right now, but it should basically work.
+What I need to do next is figure out the data collector.